Cadenza Conversations

 “The Hero, Journey, and Call to Adventure”

 Richard Strauss’s music embodies the hero’s journey, through struggle, triumph, and transformation.
-From Ein Heldenleben to Metamorphosen, his compositions bring to life the archetypes, trials, and revelations that define the heroic path.
+From Ein Heldenleben to Death and Transfiguration, his compositions bring to life the archetypes, trials, and revelations that define the heroic path.

-Guided by Joseph Campbell’s work, we will explore Strauss’s musical storytelling, uncovering how his works challenge and expand our understanding of heroism, identity, and the human experience.
-Through immersive discussions and shared inquiry, we reflect on how these journeys mirror our own.
+Guided by Nietzsche, Jung, and Campbell’s works, we explored Strauss’s musical storytelling, uncovering how his Tone Poems challenge and expand our understanding of heroism, identity, and the human experience.
+Through immersive discussions and shared inquiry, we reflected on how these journeys mirror our own.

 “Artistic Integrity in the Shadow of Power”